masterdam79/pdns-delete-redundant-zones/README.md

 bash pdns-delete-redundant-zones.sh
 ```

-## Output
+## Output & Logging
-Ouyput is done to STDOUT but logging is also done to /root/
+Output is done to STDOUT but logging is also done to /root/